Planning a trip to Ecuador South America? Are you a first-time visitor to Ecuador?

 Visit the New Cathedral

 The New Cathedral, Cathedral of the Immaculate Conception stands majestic in Parque Calderon.
-The city boasts of 52 churches, one for each Sunday of the year.
-For as little as USD1 you can climb to the top for that 360-degree panoramic views of the city that you can get from nowhere else.
+The city boasts 52 churches, one for each Sunday of the year.
+For as little as USD1, you can climb to the top for that 360-degree panoramic views of the city that you can get from nowhere else.

 Visit The Flower Market Cuenca